casecode/jsxr/README.md

 ## Acknowledgments

-This is a port of [callumlocke/plain-jsx](https://github.com/callumlocke/plain-jsx).
+This is an ES6 port of [callumlocke/plain-jsx](https://github.com/callumlocke/plain-jsx).
 It adds support for component elements and using DOM property names (e.g. className instead of class), in order to add consistency for React developers.